ANSANJAY/NotificationChainsExplained/3_NFCDataStructure.md

 - Should be generic to suit all types of data and subscribers.
 - Accepts a `void*` type argument and another argument indicating its size in bytes.

-## Where to Add Code 📂
-- All the data structures and constants are to be defined in the file `TCP IP stack/notify iftach`.

 # Interview Questions and Answers ❓👩‍💼

-## Q1: What is a Notification Chain and where is it implemented in the TCP/IP Stack?
+## Q1: What is a Notification Chain?
 ### A1:
 A Notification Chain is a linked list that holds function pointers and associated keys.
-It's implemented in the `TCP IP stack/notify` and `notify edge` files.

 ## Q2: What does a Notification Chain Element represent?
 ### A2:
-A Notification Chain Element is a single node in the Notification Chain linked list.
-It holds a key, the size of the key, a boolean flag indicating if a key is specified, and a function pointer for callbacks.
+- A Notification Chain Element is a single node in the Notification Chain linked list.
+- It holds a key, the size of the key, a boolean flag indicating if a key is specified, and a function pointer for callbacks.

 ## Q3: What is `Max_Notify_Key_Size` and what's its significance?
 ### A3:
 `Max_Notify_Key_Size` is a constant value that represents the maximum size (in bytes) that can be allocated for storing keys in a Notification Chain Element.
 It's set to 64 bytes in this example.

-## Q4: How is the callback function in Notification Chain Element designed to be generic?
+## Q4: How is the callback function in the Notification Chain Element designed to be generic?
 ### A4:
 The callback function is designed to accept arguments of `void*` type and another argument specifying its size in bytes.
 This ensures that it can handle all types of data.

 ## Q5: How do you specify if a subscriber is a wildcard subscriber in the Notification Chain Element?
 ### A5:
 A boolean flag in the Notification Chain Element is used to indicate if a subscriber has specified a key or not.
 If not, the subscriber is considered a wildcard subscriber.

-## Q6: Where should you define all the data structures and constants for the Notification Chain?
-### A6:
-All the data structures and constants should be defined in the `TCP IP stack/notify iftach` file.

 ## Q7: Why does the Notification Chain have a 'Name' field, and what is its use?
 ### A7: